0xTemplar/DataHive/README.md

 - **Text & Image Verification with AI & Vision Model** 🤖📸: Automated checks on text and image submissions using an **advanced multiagent AI workflow on Lilypad to dynamically select and combine the most appropriate models to ensure authenticity and accuracy**.
 The AI agents act as campaign verifiers.

+- RSA Gated Datasets: All submitted campaign datasets are locked behind a

 - **On‑demand Model Training**: Instantly spin up custom training pipelines using your campaign’s verified datasets, with Akave as decentralized hot retrieval layer (**via our AkaveLinkAPI**)

 - **Reputation System** 🌟: Build your onchain, tamper proof reputation as a contributor by collecting badges, earning higher quality scores, and unlocking higher-paying campaigns based on your submission history.